Rosevelt Colvin

-Rosevelt Colvin, III (born September 5, 1977) is a former American football linebacker, who now works as a football analyst for the Big Ten Network.
-Drafted by the Chicago Bears in the fourth round of the 1999 NFL Draft, he played college football at Purdue.
+Rosevelt Colvin, III (born September 5, 1977) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Purdue Boilermakers and was selected by the Chicago Bears in the fourth round of the 1999 NFL draft.

-Colvin played for the Chicago Bears between 1999 and 2002.
-Colvin has earned two Super Bowl rings with the New England Patriots and has also been a member of the Houston Texans.
+Colvin played for the Bears between 1999 and 2002.
+He has earned two Super Bowl rings with the New England Patriots and was also a member of the Houston Texans.
+After his playing career, he became a football analyst for the Big Ten Network.

-Early years
+Early life

 Colvin attended Broad Ripple High School in Indianapolis.
 He earned Second Team All-State honors as a junior, and recorded a school-record 219 tackles as a senior.
 In that final season at Broad Ripple, Colvin earned honors as an All-Marion County Player, the Indianapolis News Defensive Player of the Year, an All-Metro Player, and was a First Team All-State selection.
 He also played basketball in high school.

 While at Purdue, Colvin was selected to the All-Big Ten teams in 1997 and 1998.
-The Boilermakers went 18-7 in his final two seasons in West Lafayette.
+The Boilermakers went 18–7 in his final two seasons in West Lafayette.

 Professional career

 Chicago Bears

-Colvin was drafted by the Chicago Bears in the fourth round of the 1999 NFL Draft.
+Colvin was selected by the Chicago Bears in the fourth round of the 1999 NFL draft.
 He became the first Bear to post double-digit sacks in consecutive years, 2001–2002, since Richard Dent.

 Colvin was named to the Bears' All-Decade Defense team along with fellow linebackers Brian Urlacher and Lance Briggs.

-First stint with Patriots
+New England Patriots (first stint)

 After playing for the Bears, Colvin was signed by the New England Patriots in 2003.
 Early in his first season with New England, Colvin suffered a shattered socket in his left hip.
 It took Colvin a year to recover, while the Patriots won back-to-back Super Bowls.
 Colvin did not start again until 2005, and in 2006, he was a full-time starter at outside linebacker for the Patriots.
 He was placed on injured reserve by the Patriots on November 27, 2007.

 On February 26, 2008, the Patriots released Colvin after he failed a physical with the team.
 He had one year left on his contract with a $5.5 million base salary.